patnr/HistoryMatching/README.md

 #### Install

 - `git clone` this repository (see the green button up top).
-  *PS: You could also download & unzip, but then you will have to manually download any later updates.*
+  *You could instead download & unzip, but then you will have to manually download any later updates.*
 - Move the resulting folder wherever you like
 - `cd` into the folder